-At the Magazine Law Group, we understand that spinal cord injuries can cause a tremendous amount of financial stress on you and your family.
+At the Magazine & Light Law Group, we understand that spinal cord injuries can cause a tremendous amount of financial stress on you and your family.
 With enormous lifetime medical expenses, lost income from your inability to work, special medical equipment, in-home care, and modifications to your home and vehicle, it may seem like there is no end in sight.
 If your spinal cord injury was caused by the negligence of someone else, however, you may be entitled to a substantial amount of compensation.
 Spinal cord injury lawyer Jim Magazine can help you file a personal injury lawsuit against the liable party, so you can meet your financial obligations and obtain the medical treatment you need to enjoy a more satisfying and less stressful life.
 With over 30 years of experience helping victims like you, Jim knows what it takes to win your case.

 Call spinal cord injury lawyer Jim Magazine to discuss your case.
 Initial consultations are free.